Treating a tendon injury

 Some of the treatments that may be recommended are described below, although your doctor may suggest different options depending on the specific injury you have.

-You can also see a summary of the pros and cons of these treatments, which allows you to easily compare your options.
+The various treatments for tendon injuries are outlined below.
+You can also read a summary of the pros and cons of the treatments for tendon injuries, allowing you to compare your treatment options.

 Some tendon injuries can be cared for at home using the measures outlined below.